potaito/potaito.github.io/_posts/2019-04-06-openvpn-on-pfsense.md

 ---
 layout: post
-title:  "OpenVPN Server on pfSense"
+title:  "OpenVPN Setup on pfSense"
 date:   2019-04-06 09:00:00 +0100
 categories: pfsense openvpn
 ---

 The following settings can be used as a basic configuration for a OpenVPN server running on pfSense.

+## Setting up the OpenVPN Server

 1. **CA:** Create Certificate Authority and a server certificate
 2. **Dynamic DNS:** (Optional) In case of a non-static WAN IP address, get a dynamic DNS domain.
 I recommend [FreeDNS](https://freedns.afraid.org).